France 2: 2013 report on weapons smuggling from Serbia to France

 France 2 has been accused of knowingly producing and airing a news item whose key part it fabricated and staged.

 On 7 March 2013, France 2 aired an eight-minute investigative report purporting to expose a weapons smuggling channel from Serbia to France.
 The report authors, journalists Franck Genauzeau and Régis Mathé, traveled to Serbia in February 2013 where they filmed a story claiming that Serbia is a hub for international weapons smuggling.
 Among its footage, the report showed two masked men – identified as Serbian weapons smugglers – who talked about their supposed illegal activity while showing off some of the weaponry: in particular two hand guns and one AK-47 Kalashnikov.
 They're also shown firing off rounds in the woods.

 After the report aired, the Serbian police's criminal department (UKP) conducted a month-long investigation, revealing its findings in May 2013 that parts of the French news story were staged with full knowledge of the two France 2 journalists.

 According to the police report, Genauzeau and Mathé arrived in Belgrade where they hired a local media fixer named Aleksandar M. who was employed at a Serbian news agency, giving him the task of finding weapons smugglers willing to go before a camera.
 Aleksandar M. apparently contacted his cousin Nenad Mirković and told him that the French were willing to pay €800 for weapons smugglers.
 At this point Mirković decided that he himself will appear on camera and also contacted his friend Žarko Blagojević to do the same.
 In order to make their act more credible, they then obtained two handguns – Zastava 9mm and 7.56mm – from Blagojević's father-in-law and father respectively.
-They also decided to get an automatic weapon by buying it from certain Milorad Novaković, a resident of Umka.
+They also decided to get an automatic weapon by buying it from a certain Milorad Novaković, a resident of Umka.
 Apparently, the two first offered him €200, but Novaković wanted €350, at which point they went back to two French journalists asking for more money and getting it.

 Coached by Genauzeau and Mathé, the footage featuring masked Blagojević and Mirković was shot at a house owned by Blagojević's friend in Umka.
 Afterwards, they went into the nearby woods in Duboko near Umka where they fired off a few rounds for the cameras.
 They then returned the two handguns to Blagojević's father and father in law before selling the Kalashnikov for €100.
 According to the Serbian police report, Aleksandar M. was paid €300 by the French journalists while Mirković and Blagojević split the €800 between themselves.

 Serbian foreign minister Ivan Mrkić reacted to the police report by "seeking explanations from France as the ministry looks to make sure the untruths from the report are clarified".